brentjm/automation-platform/docs/overview.md

 - The Flask backend creates a new workflow and associated tasks in the Postgres database (`db` service).
+- The Flask backend creates a new workflow and associated tasks in the Postgres database (`db` service).
+- The backend does **not** directly start the first task.
+Instead, database triggers emit a notification.
+- A background listener in the backend receives the notification and triggers the instrument service for the first task.
-- The backend schedules the first task by calling `run_instrument_task.delay(...)`, which sends the task to the Celery queue (using Redis as the broker).
+(using Redis as the broker).

 ---